Chicago, United States

 Andersonville · from $175/night

 A boutique hotel on Clark Street in the heart of Andersonville that feels more like crashing at a very stylish friend's apartment.
 Full kitchens in the suites, genuinely thoughtful design, and a 4.8 Google rating that's earned — the staff here gets it.
-You're steps from queer-owned restaurants, Women & Children First bookstore, and the kind of neighborhood energy that makes you forget you're a tourist.
+You're steps from gay-owned restaurants, Women & Children First bookstore, and the kind of neighborhood energy that makes you forget you're a tourist.

 I chose this because staying in Andersonville instead of downtown completely changes the trip — you wake up inside the community instead of commuting to it.